freeloki/cordova-sample-app/plugins/cordova-plugin-ardic/README.md

 - STREAM_DTMF = 8
 - STREAM_ACCESSIBILITY = 10

-For more info about android audio manager you can check [here.](https://developer.android.com/reference/android/media/AudioManager)
+For more info about Android audio manager you can check [here.](https://developer.android.com/reference/android/media/AudioManager)

  ```javascript
  /**